Research

 • How do sensory cues regulate aging and longevity?

-Over the years, we have identified and characterized a number of sensory receptors/channels, including, among others, a mechanosensitive channel (TRP-4/TRPN1), an alkali-sensing receptor (TMC-1) and a cold-sensing receptor (GLR-3/GluK2).
-We have also demonstrated that the taste receptor homolog LITE-1 is a bona fide light receptor with an exceptionally high efficiency in photon capturing.
-Current work involves identifying novel types of sensory receptors/channels through genetic screens in C. elegans, and investigating how these sensory receptors/channels detect and transduce different sensory cues to generate behavioral outputs.
-Because many of these sensory receptors/channels are evolutionarily conserved, we also explore their roles in somatosensation and pain sensation in mammals using mouse models.
+Over the years, we have identified and characterized a number of sensory receptors/channels, including, among others, a mechano-sensing channel (TRP-4/NOMPC), a light-sensing receptor (LITE-1), an alkali-sensing receptor (TMC-1), a cold-sensing receptor (GLR-3/GluK2) and so on.
+Current work involves identifying novel types of sensory receptors through genetic screens in C. elegans, and investigating how these sensory receptors detect and transduce different sensory cues to generate behavioral outputs.

-Sensory Processing by Neural Circuits
+Sensory Circuits

 Sensory Regulation of Aging and Longevity